Ashley Tisdale Wears Skimpy Panties & Crop Top In Bed While Celebrating New Month

 Ashley Tisdale is planning to start November off right.
 The actress went scantily clad to encourage her followers to live a healthier lifestyle filled with new goals.

 In the photo, the actress — who is known for playing the colorful character of Sharpay Evans in the High School Musical films — looked glowing and healthy as she smiled for the camera.
-Ashley revealed in the caption that she was going to challenge herself and her 13.1 million followers to eliminate something toxic from their lives for 30 full days.
+Ashley revealed in the caption that she was going to challenge herself and her 13.1 million followers to eliminate something toxic from their lives over the next 30 days.

 Ashley looked excited and ready to put October behind her as she rocked a pair of skimpy white panties.
 The garment appeared to fit snugly against her curvy hips and flat tummy.

 She added a white crop top that fit loosely over her chest.
 The shirt was sleeveless and showcased her toned arms and shoulders.
-Although her outfit was scanty, she dressed it up a bit by wearing a gold bracelets on both of her wrists and a ring on her finger.
+Although her outfit was scanty, she dressed it up a bit by wearing gold bracelets on both of her wrists and a ring on her finger.

 Ashley laid in a bed made up with light-colored blankets for the snap.
-She rested her head on a pillow and raised both of her arms up high toward the camera’s lens, which put her arm tattoo on display.
+She rested her head on a pillow and raised both of her arms up high toward the camera’s lens, which put her small forearm tattoo on display.
 Her back was curved as she wore a big smile on her makeup-free face.

 Her long, dark hair was parted to the side and styled in loose strands that fell against the pillow.
-In the background of the shot, her black iron headboard could be seen.
+In the background of the shot, her black headboard could be seen.

 Ashley’s followers enthusiastically supported her message and the racy post, clicking the like button more than 392,000 times within the first three hours after it was published to her account.
 Her admirers also penned over 480 comments during that time.